 Día de los Muertos: A Cultural Legacy, Past Present & Future

-Linda Vallejo will serve as lead curator for Self Help Graphics’ El Dia de Los Muertos: Past, Present, and Future exhibition as a part of the Getty Foundation Initiative Pacific Standard Time (PST) LA/LA.
+Linda Vallejo and Betty Ann Brown co-curated Self Help Graphics’ El Dia de Los Muertos: Past, Present, and Future exhibition as a part of the Getty Foundation Initiative Pacific Standard Time (PST) LA/LA.
 Over forty organizations and institutions across Southern California have received Getty support to create programming that explores Latin American and Latino art in dialogue with Los Angeles.

 El Dia de Los Muertos: Past, Present, and Future exhibition and education program will open in mid-September 2017 and run through January 2018.
 This offering will highlight Self Help Graphics pioneering Day of the Dead programming in the late 1970’s, the history of the celebration on both sides of the border, part Latin American and Latino Day of the Dead celebrations from the ancient world to the present day, and into the future.